Dre Campbell Farm

 10. White Spots on Leaves

 When leaves are covered in a white, powdery coating, the most common culprit is powdery mildew.
-This is a fungal disease that affects many plants.
+This is a fungal disease that affects a wide range of plants.

-White spots can also appear when you have spider mites in the garden or insects such as whiteflies, aphids, or mealybugs.
+White spots can also appear when you have spider mites in the garden or when insects such as whiteflies, aphids, or mealybugs are present.

 Try a natural solution.
 Mix a gallon of lukewarm water with one teaspoon of organic liquid soap.
-Spray it on the plant leaves.
+Spray it on the plant’s leaves.

 You can also purchase organic pesticides and fungicides to help deal with this plant issue.